How to Choose the Right M&A Advisor for Your MSP

 Deal Terms and Risk: What Happens When Things Go Sideways

-Tail provisions: If you terminate the engagement and later sell to a buyer the advisor introduced, they typically earn a fee.
+Tail provisions.
+If you terminate the engagement and later sell to a buyer the advisor introduced, they typically earn a fee.
 A 12-month tail covering specifically named and introduced buyers is reasonable.
-Be skeptical of anything longer, or tails that cover any sale regardless of buyer source.
-Get the list of covered buyers in writing at termination.
+Be skeptical of anything longer, or tails that cover any sale regardless of buyer source, and get the list of covered buyers in writing at termination.

-Exclusivity terms: Most advisors require exclusivity during the engagement.
-That's standard.
-But it should have reasonable time limits and, ideally, cure provisions if the advisor misses agreed milestones.
+Exclusivity terms.
+Most advisors require exclusivity during the engagement, which is standard.
+But it should carry reasonable time limits and, ideally, cure provisions if the advisor misses agreed milestones.

-Break-up fees: Some advisory firms include break-up fees if a client rejects an offer that meets their stated criteria.
-This is more common when the advisor operates without retainers, since the fee represents the advisor's protection for work performed without upfront compensation.
-Understand whether this applies, under what circumstances it triggers, and how the qualifying offer threshold is defined.
+Break-up fees.
+Some firms include a break-up fee if a client rejects an offer that meets their stated criteria.
+This is more common when the advisor works without retainers, since the fee is their protection for work performed without upfront compensation.
+Understand whether it applies, under what circumstances it triggers, and how the qualifying offer threshold is defined.

-Ask for a sample engagement letter early in the evaluation process.
+Ask for a sample engagement letter early in the evaluation.
 If a firm is evasive about terms or reluctant to put things in writing, that tells you something.

 Not every advisory firm deserves your business.
-Here are the patterns I saw consistently from the buyer's side of transactions that signaled a seller was poorly represented:
+From the buyer's side of transactions, a few patterns consistently signaled a seller was poorly represented.

 The "I know the perfect buyer" advisor.
-Any firm that leads with a specific buyer introduction before understanding your business is telling you they'll run a negotiation, not an auction.
-A negotiation gives all leverage to the buyer.
-This is the single most expensive mistake founders make: accepting the first serious offer without knowing what the market would actually pay through a competitive process.
+Any firm that leads with a specific buyer introduction before understanding your business is telling you they'll run a negotiation, not an auction, and a negotiation hands all the leverage to the buyer.
+This is the single most expensive mistake founders make, accepting the first serious offer without knowing what the market would actually pay through a competitive process.
 The research is unambiguous on this point.

 The pure generalist.
 MSP buyers evaluate businesses differently than buyers in other industries.
-Recurring revenue quality, contract structures, service margins, customer concentration — these are the value drivers that move multiples.
-An advisor who doesn't understand this language will default to generic marketing materials that don't command premiums.
+Recurring revenue quality, contract structures, service margins, and customer concentration are the value drivers that move multiples.
+An advisor who doesn't speak that language will default to generic marketing materials that don't command premiums.
 You need someone who has invested the time to understand how buyers in this space actually evaluate acquisitions.

 The disappearing act.
 The engagement letter is signed, the retainer check is deposited, and then nothing happens for weeks.
-Process momentum matters in M&A. The longer a deal takes, the more likely something changes: a key employee leaves, a large client churns, the market shifts.
+Momentum matters in M&A. The longer a deal takes, the more likely something changes, a key employee leaves, a large client churns, the market shifts.
 A disciplined advisor runs on a defined timeline with milestones and accountability.
 If you're chasing your advisor for updates, your process is being mismanaged.

 The firm that can't explain your buyer landscape.
-In an initial conversation, any competent advisor should be able to sketch the buyer universe for your MSP in reasonable detail: the PE platforms that are actively acquiring, the strategic acquirers that would benefit from your capabilities, the types of financial buyers your profile would attract.
-If they can't do this before the engagement starts, they're going to learn on your dime.
+In an initial conversation, any competent advisor should be able to sketch the buyer universe for your MSP in reasonable detail, the PE platforms actively acquiring, the strategic acquirers that would benefit from your capabilities, the financial buyers your profile would attract.
+If they can't do that before the engagement starts, they're going to learn on your dime.

 Before You Commit

-Interview at least three firms, even if the first one sounds great.
-The comparison sharpens your judgment.
-Ask each firm the questions above and compare the specificity and credibility of their answers.
-Read their published work — an advisor who puts substantive market analysis in public is demonstrating their thinking in a way you can evaluate before ever getting on a call.
+Interview at least three firms, even if the first one sounds great, because the comparison sharpens your judgment.
+Ask each the questions above and compare the specificity and credibility of their answers.
+Read their published work too.
+An advisor who puts substantive market analysis in public is showing you their thinking in a way you can evaluate before ever getting on a call.

 About the Author